denko-rb/denko-piboard/README.md

 ruby led_button.rb
 ```
 #### More Examples
-Some Raspberry Pi specific code is shown in the [examples](examples) folder.
-These may need additional Linux packages.

-Most examples are in the [main gem examples](https://github.com/austinbv/dino/tree/master/examples) folder, and must be modified slightly to work on the Pi GPIO:
+Some Pi-specific code is shown in this gem's [examples](examples) folder, but most examples are in the [main gem](https://github.com/austinbv/dino/tree/master/examples).
+They must be modified to work with the Pi's GPIO:

-- Replace require and new:
+1. Replace setup code:
   ```ruby
     # Replace this:
     require 'bundler/setup'